mzntori/command-parser/README.md

 # Command Syntax

-For more information about prefixes look at the fields of this struct.
 In any examples in this documentation `!` will be used as a prefix and `-` will be used as a option prefix.

 A command that this can parse could look like this: